This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 - Caribbean Beach to Art of Animation/Pop Century Line

-IMPORTANT: Even though the Riviera Resort doesn’t open until Dec.
-16, Caribbean Beach guests can use the hotel’s station starting Sep.
-29. Also, day guests wanting to ride the Skyliner should park at Hollywood Studios.
+IMPORTANT: Day guests wanting to ride the Skyliner should park at Hollywood Studios.
 Those using the Art of Animation/Pop Century Line can access the shared station by walking across the Hourglass Lake bridge.

 Caribbean Beach is the largest station and serves as the main hub of activity for all parks and resorts.
 This will also serve as a transfer location.
 Guests will have to disembark at the Caribbean Beach station if they want to reach a different station.
 It’s similar to the Monorail, in which the Ticket and Transportation Center (TTC) serves as a transfer location.

-As for the Riviera Resort station (via Disney Food Blog) when it opens in December, this will not serve as a transfer station.
+As for the Riviera Resort station, this does not serve as a transfer station.
 Though, if guests want to get off at the Riviera station, they should stand up as the gondola pulls into the station to alert Cast Members working that they want to disembark, while all other guests should remain seated.

 For example, if you board at Epcot and want to go to Hollywood Studios, you’ll need to disembark at the Caribbean Beach station and hop on the Hollywood Studios Line.
-According to Disney Food Blog, when you reach the last station on the line (Epcot, Hollywood Studios, or Art of Animation/Pop Century), you will be required to disembark.
+When you reach the last station on the line (Epcot, Hollywood Studios, or Art of Animation/Pop Century), you will be required to disembark (you can then hop back on, but you must get off first to do so).
 Apparently, there are no round-trips offered on the Skyliner.
-(When more information is released about transferring/round-trips/disembarking, I will be sure to let you know.)

 According to WDW Prep School, here are the estimated travel times for each stop: